sk4ndal-commits/rtlog/README.md

 - If no filters are enabled, all lines are shown.
 - If one or more filters are enabled, a line is shown if it matches any enabled filter (logical OR).
 - Highlights are applied to all matching ranges from all enabled filters.

+## Context / Details View
+- Purpose: Inspect lines around a selected log entry to understand its context.
+- Open/close: Press Enter when the Filter Panel is closed.
+This toggles the Context View for the currently selected log line.
+- Selecting a line: Use j/k (with the Filter Panel closed) to move the selection up/down in the main log view.
+The selected line is highlighted.
+- Display: Shows ±N neighboring lines around the selection (default N=3).
+The selected line is emphasized.
+- Scroll position: Opening and closing the Context View does not change your current scroll position in the main log view.

 ## How it works (high level)